oqurum/html-editor/README.md

 When registering the listener it will cache the Text Nodes inside the HTML Element.
 Which means this library only works with a static webpage after registered.

 ## Todo:
+ - Determine if I should include Italicize, Bold.
  - Drawing
  - Notes
  - Referencing